Unsupervised Representation Learning with Minimax Distance Measures: Features Extraction from Pairwise Minimax Distances

 where $r_{ij}$ indicates the (only) path between $i$ and $j$.
 This result does not depend on the particular choice of the algorithm used for constructing the minimum spanning tree.
 The graph that we assume is a full graph, i.e. we compute the pairwise dissimilarities between all pairs of objects.
 For full graphs, the straightforward implementation of the Prim's algorithm~\cite{Prim1957} using an auxiliary vector requires $\mathcal O(N^2)$ runtime which is an optimal choice.

 \textbf{II.
 Pairwise Minimax distances over a MST}

-At the next step, after constructing a minimum spanning tree, we compute the pairwise Minimax distances over that.\footnote{We note that tree-based pattern analysis has been studied in several other domains such as hierarchical clustering \cite{DengrogramArXivabs-1812-09225} and tree mining\cite{ChehreghaniCIDM07,ChehreghaniCLR11}.} A naive and straightforward algorithm would perform a Depth First Search (DFS) from each node to compute the Minimax distances by keeping the track of the largest distance between the initial node and each of the traversed nodes.
+At the next step, after constructing a minimum spanning tree, we compute the pairwise Minimax distances over that.
+A naive and straightforward algorithm would perform a Depth First Search (DFS) from each node to compute the Minimax distances by keeping the track of the largest distance between the initial node and each of the traversed nodes.
 A single run of DFS requires $\mathcal O(N)$ runtime and thus the total time will be $\mathcal O(N^2)$.
 However, such a method might lead to visiting some edges multiple times which renders an unnecessary extra computation.
 For instance, a maximal edge weight might appear in many DFSs such that it is processed several times.
 Hence, a more elegant approach would first determine all the objects whose pairwise distances are represented by an edge weight and then assigns the weight as their Minimax distances.
 According to Theorem~\ref{theorem:PathGraphMST}, every edge in the MST represents some Minimax distances.
 Thus, we first find the edge(s) which represent only few Minimax distances, namely only one pairwise distance, such that the respective objects can be immediately identified.
 Lemma~\ref{lemma:PathMSTsmallest} suggest existence of this kind of edges.

 \begin{lemma} In a minimum spanning tree, for the minimal edge weights we have $\mathbf D^{MM}_{ij}=\mathbf D_{ij}$, where $i$ and $j$ are the two objects that occur exactly at the two sides of the edge. \end{lemma} \begin{proof} Without loss of generality, we assume that the edge weights are distinct.
 Let $e_{min}$ denote the edge with minimal weight in the MST.
 We consider the pair of objects $p$ and $q$ such that at least one of them is not directly connected to $e_{min}$ and show that $e_{min}$ does not represent their Minimax distance.
 In a MST, there is exactly one path between each pair of objects.
-Thus, on the path between $p$ and $q$ there is at least another edge whose weight is not smaller than the weight of $e_{min}$, which hence represents the Minimax distance between $p$ and $q$, instead of $e_{min}$. $ \square$ \end{proof}
+Thus, on the path between $p$ and $q$ there is at least another edge whose weight is not smaller than the weight of $e_{min}$, which hence represents the Minimax distance between $p$ and $q$, instead of $e_{min}$. \end{proof}